The Poetry and Memory Survey

 We are very pleased to be working with the Forward Arts Foundation which runs National Poetry Day, and are grateful for their help in spreading the word.
 This year, National Poetry Day is taking the theme 'Remember', with events and activities focusing on sharing remembered poems.
 You can find out about National Poetry Day events and the 'Think of a Poem' campaign here.

-Some personal reflections on poetry by heart
+Listen to some more personal reflections on poetry by heart

 Clare Gardom, Teacher –